microsoft/pxt-arcade/docs/test/skillmap/sparks/sparks5.md

 - :binoculars: Try your project in the game window.

-It should work exactly the same way as it did before...until the level goes up!
+The game should show which level you're on as you go, and each level should be harder than the last.

 ## {7.
-Going Up}

-The level should go up each time the player gets to 30 points.
-We'll need a function to make that happen.
+Pile of Sticks}

+To start a fire with "fewer sticks," we're going to also need to change the **kindling** image with each level.
+To do that, we'll use an array.

-~hint What's a function? 💡
+~hint What's an array? 💡

 ---

-A **function** is a set of code that you name so that you can **call** it over and over inside of your program without having to write the code again each time.
+An **array** is an ordered list of elements that

-Here is an example of a function **definition**:
+Here is what our array of kindling will look like:

 ```blocks
 let textSprite: TextSprite = null